Brad Renfro: Personal life

-Renfro had one child, a son born in 2003 in Japan, and raised there by his mother, a Japanese citizen.
+Renfro had a son, who was born in Japan in 2003 and was raised there by his mother, a Japanese citizen.
 Prior to Renfro's death, the public had been unaware he had a son, and mention of him did not appear in his obituary, though his son was eventually named in the obituary of Renfro's mother, Angela, who died in 2012.